 South Florida’s Cultural Arts Park Capital Improvement Campaign

-Imagine a place where inspiration has no limitations and creativity, no bounds.
-A place where children and families of all abilities can play with animals, learn about gardening, tour 14-acres of botanical garden and native landscapes, enjoy theater, live music and art.
+The Growing Inspiration Capital Campaign will fund a wonderous, one-of-a-kind place where children of all abilities can laugh, learn and play together.
+People of all abilities will play with animals, enjoy an awe-inspiring playground, learn about gardening, tour 14-acres of botanical garden and native landscapes, enjoy theater, live music and art.
+Help individuals discover the joy of inclusivity by donating today.

 If you believe that the preservation communal spaces, cultural amenities and quality of life are important to the South Florida community, then the Growing Inspiration Capital Campaign deserves your support.